Girgias/php-rfcs/container-offset-behaviour.md

 It is effectively extending `DimensionReadable`, `DimensioWriteable`, and `DimensionUnsettable`, but it also "supports" appending, fetching, and fetch-appending.

+The solution we came up with is for `ArrayAccess` to formally extend `DimensionReadable`, `DimensioWriteable`, and `DimensionUnsettable`;
-Our solution is to add legacy dimension handlers to classes that implement `ArrayAccess` reproducing the current behaviour for appending, fetching and fetch-appending.
+but also add legacy dimension handlers reproducing the current behaviour when appending, fetching, and fetch-appending such an object.
 However, if one of the new interfaces is implemented for dedicated support to appending, fetching, and fetch-appending, then the new behaviour is used.